 Antigone: They like me.
 They REALLY like me.

 Me: Yeah, it was cool to be nominated.
-Publishers from 12 Midwestern states submitted 362 entries in 50 categories in this year’s competition.
+Publishers from 12 Midwestern states submitted 362 entries in 50 categories in the competition.

 Antigone: That many?
+[Lowers voice.]
 Well, it’s validation.
-[Lowers voice.]
-After all, this was an indie (self-published) book.

 Me: Why do you need validation?